Child Safety Seat & Seat Belt Laws

-Children under age 8 must be secured in an approved child restraint system, more commonly known as a child safety seat.
-Child safety seats include infant seats, convertible seats (rear facing for infants and forward facing for toddlers) and booster seats that are used with the vehicle lap and shoulder belt system.
+- Children under age eight must be secured in an approved child restraint system, more commonly known as a child safety seat.
+Child safety seats include infant seats, convertible seats (rear facing for infants and forward facing for toddlers), and booster seats that are used with the vehicle lap and shoulder belt system.

-Every person under the age of 18 years who transports a child 8 years of age and older (up to 18 years) is responsible for securing that child in a properly adjusted and fastened safety belt.
+- Every person under the age of 18 years who transports a child eight years of age and older (up to 18 years) is responsible for securing that child in a properly adjusted and fastened safety belt.

-Those found in violation of the law the first time will be fined $50, which is waived upon proof of possession of an approved seat and proof of completion of an instructional course on the installation of that system.
+Those found in violation of the law the first time will be fined $75, which is waived upon proof of possession of an approved seat and proof of completion of an instructional course on the installation of that system.
 The fine for subsequent violations is $200 and aforementioned waiving of the fine does not apply.

 Children with physical disabilities that prevent the use of standard safety seats are exempt from the provisions of the law if the disability is duly certified by a physician.

-The National Highway Traffic Safety Administration's web site has plenty of additional information relating to child safety seats, including a usage chart (which includes weight considerations) and a One Minute Safety Seat Checklist.
+The National Highway Traffic Safety Administration website has plenty of additional information relating to child safety seats, including a usage chart (which includes weight considerations), and a One Minute Safety Seat Checklist.

-PLEASE NOTE: It is nationally recommended that all children age 12 and under ride in the back seat.
+It is nationally recommended that all children ages 12 and under ride in the back seat.

-Anyone with questions can either contact the Vernon Hills Police Department Traffic Unit at (847) 362-4449 x 4832 or send an e-mail.
+Anyone with questions can either contact the Vernon Hills Police Department at 847-362-4449.